grzegorz914/homebridge-xbox-tv/README.md

 * Siri can be used for all functions, some times need create legacy buttons/switches/sensors.
 * Automations can be used for all functions, some times need create legacy buttons/switches/sensors.
 * Record Game DVR with additional button.
+* MQTT Client publisch all available data from device.

 <p align="left">
 	<a href="https://github.com/grzegorz914/homebridge-xbox-tv"><img alt="Accessory tile in the HomeKit app" src="https://raw.githubusercontent.com/grzegorz914/homebridge-xbox-tv/master/graphics/homekit.png" width="382" /></a>